-Through our student-run Habitat for Humanity Club and trips with LU Send Now, you will be able to give back while gaining experience in both construction and disaster relief situations.
+Through our trips with LU Serve Now, you will be able to give back while gaining experience in both construction and disaster relief situations.
 At Liberty, we not only want to prepare you for a career but a life that makes an impact on others.

 What Will You Learn in Our Technical Studies Associate Degree Program?

 In our applied science technical studies degree, you will learn how to maintain a budget, explore the effects of the economy on trades, and create a safe work environment.
 In addition to the OSHA 10 certification you’ll earn, you can also obtain your CPR certification so that you will be prepared to respond if an accident happens in your place of work.

 In your trade courses, you will learn the necessary terms and regulations you need to know to practice your craft as well as how to read building plans and construction drawings.
 No matter what trade you choose, your classes will combine lectures with practical, hands-on instruction, so you are prepared to start your career after graduation.

 View the Degree Completion Plan and featured courses below for more information on what you’ll learn!